nigi1992/Capstone-Project-FS23-for-R-Datamining-Class/README.md

 ## R Markdown
 The R Markdown is saved as "Report.Rmd" in the "Report" folder.
-There you'll also find it as a HTML file under "report.html"
+There you'll also find it as a HTML file under "report.html" Please consult the R Markdown document though, as it contains code chuncks that display the generated plots and data.